-Cannabidiol (CBD) is one of the least active cannabinoids found in the cannabis family.
-It accounts for around 40 percent of the total plant’s extract.
-It also has a wider range of medical applications than tetra-hydro-cannibinol (THC).
-CBD has a low affinity for CB1 and CB2 receptors and while many would assume that it can reduce the impact of THC, it may instead enhance THC’s effect through any CB1 mechanism.
+Cannabidiol (CBD) is one of the least active cannabinoids found in the cannabis family, accounting for around 40% of the plant’s total extract.
+CBD also has a broader range of potential medical applications compared to THC (delta-nine-tetrahydrocannabinol).
+CBD has a low affinity for CB1 and CB2 receptors.
+And, while many would assume that it can reduce the impact of THC, it may instead enhance THC’s effect through any CB1 mechanism.

-What is vaping?
+What is Vaping?

 - If some dilution is necessary, dilute water is often used for the purpose.

 Once you understand that vaping is better than smoking in many ways, it may be the right time for you to consider a few things before choosing the right e-juice for yourself:

 - Finding the sweet spot: It is not always easy to find the perfect e-juice combination, and a lot of trial and error should be expected before finding an e-juice with the right amount of flavor, vapor density, and throat kick.
 You may not want to begin with too high a quantity of nicotine and may also not even wish to sabotage your experience by keeping it too less.
 Generally, a majority of people find their sweet spot with 18 mg of nicotine and a VG/PG ratio of 50/50%.

 - What alters your sweet spot?
 It should be clear by now that the initial composition and setup will make quite a significant impact upon your vaping experience.
 The amount of nicotine and the VG /PG ratio are two things you should consider first.
 Depending on what product you are using, the density of smoke also needs to be controlled through proper VG composition.

 - Trying different flavors: With time, every flavor loses its ‘punch.’
 The trick is to switch between sour juice, sweet juice, and savory-based flavors to help keep your taste buds wondering about what is coming next.